Toolkit to Promote Psychosomatic Medicine

 and preventing rehospitalization in patients with chronic medical illnesses.

-Five leaders of the APM have developed three executive summaries and slide sets for our members that provide evidence of the importance of including psychosomatic medicine physicians in these health reform efforts.
-These three summaries and slide sets are aimed at primary care system leaders and health insurers, hospital systems, and employers.
+Five leaders of the APM have developed executive summaries and slide sets for our members that provide evidence of the importance of including psychosomatic medicine physicians in these health reform efforts.
+These summaries and slide sets are aimed at primary care system leaders, health insurers, and hospital systems, and employers.
 APM members can download these materials to use in local health reform efforts.

 The Academy of Psychosomatic Medicine acknowledges the superb work of James Rundell, MD, FAPM; Jürgen Unützer, MD, MPH, MA; Lawson Wulsin, MD, FAPM; Roger Kathol, MD, FAPM; and Wayne Katon, MD, FAPM in developing these materials.
 The executive summaries and slide presentations are updates to the 2010 presentation to advocate for support of C-L/PM services, “Adding Value to Healthcare through Consultation-Liaison Psychiatry,” available in the Members' Corner.

-For Primary Care System Leaders and Health Insurers
+For Primary Care System Leaders, Health Insurers, and Hospital Systems

 Integrated Behavioral Health and Primary Care: